nycpp/nycpp.github.io/index.md

 ## What it's like
 Our events are rotationally hosted by different companies and universities in the area.
 Snacks, refreshments, chances to chat.
-Events typically center around talks or presentations by one or more invited speakers, and frequently include some sort of catered refreshments.
+Events typically center around talks or presentations by one or more invited speakers.

 ## Who it's for
 Anyone interested in writing C++, with a skew towards those doing so professionally.
 Beginners and language lawyers are welcome.

 We are committed to creating and maintaining  a safe and inclusive environment for everyone who attends.
-All attendees are expected to abide by our [Code of Conduct](/policy/conduct.html).
+All attendees must agree to, and abide by, our [Code of Conduct](/policy/conduct.html).